anahimaciel/IBI5043/README.md

 # IBI5043
-Programming exercises for Systems Biology (2022).
+Programming exercises for Systems Biology (2022) in Python.